Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 It’s been a pleasure.
 You guys have the sickest tees.
 I love my Jaws Tee.
 But my new favourite is the Bone Heads Tee.
 That graphic is right up my alley, and the back print is mean as.
 The details, like the tags, just finish it off.
 Badass!

-You’re very kind, and you have exceptional taste.
+You’re very kind.
+You also have exceptional taste.
 Hopefully we’ll all get an opportunity to meet in person, somewhere, sometime soon.

 For sure.
 We’re coming home for Christmas.
 Would be sick to catch up for a beer!